koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 The full DeepSpeed library, with all the hardware level optimisations, is open-sourced.
 See the [core library](https://github.com/microsoft/DeepSpeed/), the [docs](https://www.deepspeed.ai/training/) and [examples](https://github.com/microsoft/DeepSpeedExamples).

+For an annotated and easier to follow implementation see [Lab ML's version](https://nn.labml.ai/scaling/zero3/index.html).

 ## 5. Using DeepSpeed

 DeepSpeed integrates with PyTorch and TensorFlow to optimize training.